 - the Energy Community Fora (Electricity Forum, Gas Forum, Oil Forum);

-- the Energy Community Regulatory Board, including its Working Groups (”WG”) on electricity, gas and customer;
+- the Energy Community Regulatory Board, including its Working Groups (”WG”);

 - the Budget Committee;